toddledev/documentation/docs/05-the-editor/02-canvas/index.md

 - **Deselection**: Press [kbd]Escape[kbd] or click on the background outside the canvas to deselect elements
 - **Hidden elements**: Selecting a hidden element from the element tree makes it visible in the canvas, including any hidden parent elements

+## Dragging elements

+Elements may be dragged and dropped around the canvas to reorder or move an element to a different container.
+When dragging, additional hotkeys are enabled.

+- Press and hold the [kbd]meta[kbd] key to force insertion mode.
+Insertion mode is also toggled when dragging outside the element's container.
+Insertion mode will let you drop elements more precisely, even within sibling elements.
+Reorder mode is enabled by default, which lets you visually reorder the dragged element between its siblings.
+- Press and hold the [kbd]option[kbd] key to duplicate an element on drop rather than moving it.

 ## Navigation and viewing

 - **Panning**: Navigate the canvas by scrolling or by holding [kbd]Space[kbd] while dragging